michaelmassoni/obsidian-soc-toolkit/README.md

 ## Installation

 1. Download the latest release from the releases page
-2. Create a folder in your Obsidian vault's `.obsidian/plugins` titled "ip-reputation"
+2. Create a new folder in your Obsidian vault's `.obsidian/plugins` folder titled "ip-reputation"
 2. Move the downloaded files into this folder
 3. Enable the plugin in Obsidian settings